Leverett/ChessRepertoirePractice/README.md

 There are 3 Activities available.
 The Practice Mode is the primary purpose of this app.
 The contents of the app are structured to allow importing from Lichess Studies.

+* To get started, you need to create a study in Lichess.
+I have an example study here: https://lichess.org/study/1KJCPTuo
+* You can export the study using the Sharing icon below the board and Downloading the Study PGN.
+Importing the file directly (or using the Lichess link) is a planned feature.
+I currently save the PGN text to some online document.
+* Open the app and select "Configure Repertoire".
+Use the "Load PGN" button at the bottom to copy/pase the PGN into the dialog window and select OK.
+* There are additional settings that can be adjusted, as explained below.
+* Back out of the Configuration screen and choose "Practice Mode".
+This opens the main experience for the app.
+You may have to switch the perspective color (the switch at the top right) depending on the Studies you are using.
+* You can now make moves and have the opponent make moves as described above, and in more detail below.

 ### Sandbox Mode

 This is just a simple mode that allows the user to play both sides of a game.
 The top-left has a "reset" button that will return the board to the starting position.
 The top-right has a switch that will change the board perspective.
 Between them is a space where the algebraic notation of the moves played up until that point is displayed.